yaashwanthkothi/EXCEL-PROJECT/README.md

   6.Relations between age and gender according to sales.
   7.orders throughh sales.

-  To solve above tasks ,used basic excel topics to advanced like pivot table.
+  To solve above tasks ,used basic excel topics to advanced like pivot table and slicers.